compulim/workflows/README.md

    - For this reason, it is recommended to add `%Y%m%d.%H%M%S` to the prerelease tag
 - Pack as tarball before publish
    - Upload tarball to artifacts as "evidence"
-   - Ability to verify tarball before publish
+   - Publish in another job without checkout
-   - Very clean publish
+   - Very clean and definitive publish

 ## Snippets